TaygaHoshi/tt-project/Lists/List of Monsters.md

 	+ (Passive) Vampiric Affinity
 		+ Receives double damage from burning.
 		+ Receives burning while in direct sunlight.
-		+ When this vampire falls below 10 health, Owl Form is automatically triggered.
+		+ When this vampire falls below 10 health, Owl Form is automatically triggered even if it falls below 1 health.
 This can happen only once a day.
 	+ (Full-turn action) Owl Form
 		+ This vampire transforms into a Vampire Owl.
 	+ Slash
 		+ Deals 25 physical damage.
 	+ Severing Strike
 		+ This attack's precision roll is made against Constitution.
-		+ Applies bleeding (6 damage) for 4 rounds.
+		+ Applies bleeding (7 damage) for 4 rounds.
 	+ (Combat technique) Blood Manipulation
 		+ Range: 5 meters
 		+ This attack's precision roll is made against Constitution.